How to save on seed

 - A spring rake will be helpful to remove thatch and loosen top soil, and increase seed contact with the soil.

-- A hand crank spreader for small lawns or push spreader for larger areas will help spread seed evenly.
+- A hand crank spreader for small lawns and a push or broadcast spreader for larger areas will help spread seed evenly.

 Finally, your customers who don’t want any overseeding may be interested in an application of turf colorant to keep their dormant grass a vibrant green color during the winter months.
 Be sure to let them know it’s an option!